Resources Legacy Fund

 - Public lands access for underserved communities

-- Capacity building for community-based organizations and Tribal communities
+- Capacity building for community-based organisations and Tribal communities

 - Policy advocacy and public funding campaigns

-RLF explicitly prioritizes diversity, equity, and inclusion (DEI) principles by "directing funds to those who have been marginalized" historically.
+RLF explicitly prioritises diversity, equity, and inclusion (DEI) principles by "directing funds to those who have been marginalised" historically.

 What They Don't Fund